 Couples with infertility may find themselves in need of genetic counseling if they have had three or more miscarriages, male partner has decreased or absent sperm in his semen, or congenital absence of the vas deferens.
 Genetic counseling is also recommended for any couple undergoing intracytoplasmic sperm injection.

 Where can I receive counseling?

 Community Hospital North's Maternal-Fetal Medicine program provides complete, compassionate services for women with high-risk pregnancies, including genetic counseling services.
-To learn more, visit Maternal-Fetal Medicine online at www.MaternalFetalMed.com (go to "Patient Services") or call 317-621-9210 to schedule an appointment.
+Learn more about Maternal-Fetal Medicine's genetic counseling/prenatal testing services or call 317-621-9210 to schedule an appointment.